 Consequence

-Smoking, tobacco violation, and/or possession of tobacco or tobacco products, including but not limited to, lighters, matches, ant and all vaping apparatus and items and rolling papers.
 Smoking on school property or use of smokeless tobacco is punishable by monetary fine in accordance with the Provisions of the Act 145 of 1996.
 Items will be confiscated and destroyed.
-Five (5) demerits to Out of School Suspension and a Fine with Limerick Court.
+Five (5) papers.

 2. Leaving school without permission.